 With cross cultural understanding as an educational mission, Dance Kids of Monterey County has created an annual holiday tradition advancing the music and dances of Mexico and the countries south of our border.
-The idea of melding European and Hispanic music to create Casca Nueces: A Latino Nutcracker, has brought together mariachi musicians and folkloric choreographers, in a project designed to educate young children about the culture indigenous to Hispanic familial background as a bridge to European artistic culture.
+The idea of melding European and Hispanic music to create Cascanueces: A Folklorico Nutcracker, has brought together mariachi musicians and folkloric choreographers, in a project designed to educate young children about the culture indigenous to Hispanic familial background as a bridge to European artistic culture.

 It is vital to American communities, with a rich expanse of culture, to have young people honor and recognize historical heritage and how it might relate to societal influences.
 Regardless of ethnic origin, the historical study of cultures is fundamental to the study of society; how to understand people and human behavior.
 We come to understand how the world around us evolves and how people react to life and circumstances, how they live, what they are trained to live by, how that training affects their lives and how they respond to it.
 It helps us understand and honor cultural differences.
 It is with this educational opportunity that Dance Kids will help build bridges beyond differences and help facilitate harmony in our communities.

 The Folklorico Nutcracker project was launched in 2012 as a collaboration between William Faulkner, world renowned Jalisco harpist and Dance Kids of Monterey County.
 The U.C.
 Berkeley graduate formed the Mariachi Mixtlán, and in the summer of 1981 first toured México.
 Mr. Faulkner is currently on staff at Hartnell College in Salinas, California and travels to Mexico regularly and is the official harpist for the town of Tequila, Jalisco, Mexico.

 The collaboration continued with choreographers Maria Luisa Colmenarez and Rudy Garcia.